dadrian/https-upgrade/explainer.md

   be upgraded.
 * **POST requests**: HTTPS Upgrade only affects _idempotent_ requests (i.e.
   `GET`).
 Forms on upgraded pages should follow existing mixed content policies.
-* **Redirects to HTTP**: If an upgraded connection results in a redirect back to HTTP, it should be considered a failed upgrade.
+* **Redirects to HTTP**: If a navigation would result in a redirect to HTTP, that redirection should also get upgraded to HTTPS.
+This applies both to navigations that are initially to HTTP URLs which get upgraded to HTTPS (and then redirected to an HTTP URL) and to navigations that are initially to HTTPS URLs that are redirected to HTTP.
+If these upgrades result in a redirect loop (for example, https://http.badssl.com/ redirects to http://http.badssl.com, which would be upgraded to https://http.badssl.com/, and so on), this should be considered a failed upgrade.

 ## Security and Privacy Considerations